USRSE/usrse.github.io/pages/resources/organizations/rse-groups.md

 ---
 layout: page
-title: Organizations with RSEs
-subtitle: Organizations around the United States that employ groups of RSEs
+title: Institutional RSE Groups in the United States
 menubar: organizations
 permalink: /resources/organizations/rse-groups/
 ---

+This is an incomplete list of RSE groups at US institutions that take on a range of projects and are open to collaborations with researchers within the scope of their support.
+RSEs work at many places beyond these groups.

 <style>
 table#rse-groups {
     display: table;